Sundess/RagSystem_Advance/README.md

 # 📖 RagSystem

-RagSystem is a **Retrieval-Augmented Generation (RAG)** application that lets you upload documents, process them into embeddings, and interact with them through **Gemini AI** for context-aware Q\&A.
+RagSystem is a **Retrieval-Augmented Generation (RAG)** application that lets you upload documents, process them into embeddings and store them in pineocne vector database, and interact with them through **Gemini AI** for context-aware Q\&A.

 ---